Introduction to Deep Learning

 Objective

-To reinforce the concepts from Lecture 1 by implementing a neural network to solve the XOR problem using PyTorch.
+To overview neural network concepts and implement a neural network to solve the XOR problem using PyTorch.

 Code today 😬